jspeed-meyers/cyber-datascience-presentations/README.md

 ### Motivation

-The field of cybersecurity data science (applications of data-intensive techniques often involving statist$ machine learning to cybersecurity problems) is nascent and fast moving.
-This is both exciting and confusin$ because there are a range of new, interesting, and promising approaches to cybersecurity problems.
-It's co$ this field is disparate and inchoate, making assessment difficult.
-This small effort is an attempt to cata$ of cybersecurity data science research: recent conference presentations.
+The field of cybersecurity data science (applications of data-intensive techniques often involving statistics and machine learning to cybersecurity problems) is nascent and fast moving.
+This is both exciting and confusing.
+It's exciting because there are a range of new, interesting, and promising approaches to cybersecurity problems.
+It's confusing because this field is disparate and inchoate, making assessment difficult.
+This small effort is an attempt to catalogue one mode of cybersecurity data science research: recent conference presentations.

 For a blog post that describes this effort, see [here](https://www.google.com).

 ### Data and code

-For both a raw and cleaned version of the cybersecurity data science presentation dataset, see the data fo$ notebook that cleans and then analyzes this dataset, see the "csds_presentations.ipynb" file.
+For both a raw and cleaned version of the cybersecurity data science presentation dataset, see the data folder.
+For a Jupyter notebook that cleans and then analyzes this dataset, see the "csds_presentations.ipynb" file.

 ### Findings